Article Technical Rating: 7 out of 10

 A cheaper, easier to use option is a software package called DipTrace, which is what I personally recommend, especially for new designers.
 Although Diptrace is a fantastic option for new designers, it’s also powerful enough to handle the most complicated designs.

 One of my favorite things about DipTrace, other than its low price, is that it offers several upgrade levels starting from only $75.
-The top package is $895 and allows designs of unlimited size.
-Each level increases the maximum number of pins and signal layers allowed.
+The top package is $1,195 and allows designs of unlimited size.
+However, most projects won’t require the top package, and you can get by with one of the lower level packages costing only $495 to $695.
 You can start with the $75 Starter version and work your way up as needed.
 You only pay the difference between each level.

 PCB Design Software Pricing Comparison